-LIC's New Money Back Plan 20 years is a non-linked participating policy which provides protection against death in addition to periodic payment on survival at specific periods during the term.
+LIC's New Money Back Plan 20 years is a non-linked participating policy which in addition to periodic payment on survival at specific periods during the term.
 As part of the policy, 20% of Sum Assured is paid as survival benefit at the end of 5, 10 and 15 years.
 Also, a simple reversionary bonus is payable on maturity.
-What’s more, LIC new money back policy provides accidental death and disability benefit riders.
+What’s more, LIC’s new money back policy provides accidental death and disability benefit riders.
 Policyholders can also avail of loan facility under the policy.

 The LIC new money back policy can be surrendered only after it accrues cash value after payment of 3 years of premiums.
 If policyholders stop paying the premium, the policy ceases to exist.
 Nevertheless, if premiums have been paid for three years, a paid up value is accrued for a reduced sum assured.
 However, the policyholder cannot avail of additions in the future.